 Let your voice be heard!
 Please tell us how these changes will impact your business.
 Hearing about any changes you have done or plan to make will help us inform provincial politicians on how this actually impacts the small business community.
 You can reach out by emailing us at firstname.lastname@example.org.

 On November 23, 2017 our legislative team presented your priorities on minimum wage to the Fair Wages Commission; a government appointed commission tasked with determining how soon BC should adapt a $15 minimum wage.
 We also made a formal submission outlining the consequences sudden minimum wage hikes have on small businesses, as well as mitigating options.

 - Set a longer phase-in for small businesses to adapt

 - Eliminate PST paid on machinery and equipment

-- Legislate minimum wage with fixed increases tied to inflation to keep out political interference.
+- Legislate minimum wage with fixed increased tied to inflation to keep out political interference

 While the province has clearly set its timeline working up to a $15.20/hr minimum wage, there is much work to be done.
 We will continue to and advocate that the province view all new policy through a small business lens, and that mitigating measures be put in place!